rubiot/theword-addstrongs/README.md

 # theword-addstrongs
-Tool to copy strongs from one theWord Bible module to another.
+Command-line tool to copy strongs from one theWord Bible module to another.

 Usage: